 1. Reduce porosity: porosity is a common problem in the die-casting process.
 It is almost impossible to completely eliminate porosity with traditional die-casting technology.
 But with vacuum die casting, you can expect to produce parts with virtually no porosity.

 2. No surface defects: Die casting that is not fully ventilated will result in trapped air in the cavity.
 It causes surface defects such as blisters and pores.
 You may not be able to fix these defects and have no choice but to discard the part.

 3. Better mechanical properties: Vacuum die casting can produce parts with better mechanical properties.
 The metal is denser due to the reduced porosity.
 This significantly increases mechanical strength and enhances several other properties.

 4. Thinner Walls: You don't have to worry about providing thinner walls in a vacuum assist system.
 The molten metal manages to reach the narrow grooves due to the negative pressure created by the vacuum.
 Therefore, vacuum die casting ignores the chance of leakage.

 6. Reduce waste: Without proper quality control, conventional die casting can produce many defective parts.
-Some defects may be dealt with, while other times you will have to reject parts.
-Vacuum die casting reduces possible die casting defects and reduces waste during production.
+Some defects may be dealt with, while at other times you will have to reject parts.
+Vacuum die-casting reduces possible die-casting defects and reduces waste during production.